gamedesigns/script2game/demo.md

 The laboratory is filled with chemicals, test tubes, and strange machinery.
 Holmes is bent over a microscope, deep in thought.

+### Items

+- Chemical Notes

+### Characters

+Sherlock Holmes: is examining a slide under the microscope.

+### Exits

+- Study

 ### Dialogues

 Sherlock Holmes: Ah, Watson.
 I've made some progress.
 These symbols correspond to elements on the periodic table.
 Dr. Watson: Elements?
 So, you think the culprit is leaving a message?
 Sherlock Holmes: Exactly.
 I need to decode this message to find the next location.

-### Items

-- Chemical Notes

-### Exits

-- Study

-### Choices

-- Help Holmes decode: Study
-- Check the Foyer: Foyer

 ## Scene: Foyer